Transport guide - Hungary - Europe

 • Do not spend transfers to save tiny distances

-In Budapest, transport works best when it helps you move between district families like District V, Jewish Quarter, and Castle District, not when it replaces obvious short walks.
+In Budapest, transport usually works better if it helps you move between district families like District V, Jewish Quarter, and Castle District, not when it replaces obvious short walks.

 The practical rule is already visible in the city data: Use the metro and trams for longer Pest-to-Buda jumps, then walk once the day is already inside the Castle District, the inner Pest core, or the riverside.
 Budapest gets worse when you keep recrossing the Danube without a reason.